alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

   languages: {Mary Smith: java, Johnny Reb: python, Billy Yank: ruby}
 ```

-Note that quotes aren't required even if keys or values contain spaces.
+Note that quotes aren't required even if the keys or values contain spaces.

-Lists' elements can be addressed by their indexes (you've already see the syntax,) values of dicts - by their keys.
-Both the classical Pythonic syntax using square-brackets and the short syntax used dot are supported:
+Lists' elements can be addressed by their indexes (you've already seen the syntax), values of dicts - by their keys.
+Both the classical Pythonic syntax using square-brackets and the short syntax using dots are supported:

 ```
   - name: Getting dict element by [] operator